Sea turtles (and breeding) on Klein Curacao

 Another way to see the sea turtles is to go snorkelling along the coast.
 You can float along here without scaring them, and you can see the turtles up close in their natural habitat.
 When you plan to go diving around Klein Curacao you can also see sea turtles!
 Diving in a reef is especially beautiful.
 In addition to the sea turtles, you can also see all kinds of colorful fish, sponges and coral!

 Breeding sea turtles

 When sea turtles live somewhere, they must of course also be able to breed somewhere.
-This is what the sea turtles of Klein Curacao do on the beach.
+This is what sea turtles do on the beach of Klein Curacao.
 For this they first look for a suitable, quiet place and then they lay their eggs in a nest.
 When the eggs hatch, the baby sea turtles climb out of their nest and head toward the sea.
 Not only 4 to 5 turtles come from such a nest, but often dozens of baby turtles come from one nest!
 Always keep a distance when you see a nest with turtle eggs, because it is an endangered species and it is therefore important that the animals can reproduce and live undisturbed and safely.

 Would you like to visit Klein Curacao one day?
 View all Klein Curacao trips here and book online.